geleto/cascador-ai/README.md

 ## Choosing Your Orchestration Strategy: Scripts, Templates, Context Methods, and Tools

-In *Cascador-AI*, you have several mechanisms to build workflows.
-Choosing the right one depends on your goal: are you building a structured data object, or are you rendering a final text document?
+In *Cascador-AI*, you have several powerful mechanisms to build workflows.
+Choosing the right one depends on your goal: are you building a structured data object, or are you rendering a final text document, as well as who should be in control: the developer or the AI model.

-### `ScriptRunner`: For Data-Layer Logic and Orchestration
+### `ScriptRunner` & `TemplateRenderer`: For Data and Presentation Layers
-Use `ScriptRunner` when your primary goal is to produce a structured data object (JSON).
+-   **`ScriptRunner`**: Use when the primary output is a structured data object (JSON).
+Ideal for data-layer logic, multi-step agents, and orchestrating various data sources.
 It is the backbone of your application's data layer.

 **Use When:**
 -   **The output is data:** Your main goal is to create a complex object or array to be used by your application.